Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 Configure the Adyen connection after you have created it.

-In the *Payments* connection settings, you can define the event codes that are to be ignored. *Adyen* sends many event codes.
+In the *Payments* connection settings, you can define the event codes that are to be ignored.
+The reason for this is that Adyen sends many event codes.
+The reason for this is that Adyen sends many event codes.
 Not all of them can be processed in the *Payments* module.
-Each of them will generate an error.
-Here you can specify the event codes which you do not want to process.
+Each of them generates an error.
+Here you can specify the event codes you do not want to process.
 Alternatively, you can specify the unwanted event codes in the *Adyen* settings.

 In addition, you can configure the number of workers to process messages in asynchronous processing.
 The *Adyen* API has two endpoints, one for a synchronous and one for an asynchronous processing.
 - At synchronous processing, *Adyen* creates a connection for each event that occurs.
 It has the advantage that *Adyen* is informed directly if a message cannot be processed.
 The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.